SAFCSP-Team/variables/README.md

 - Print the variable's value.
 - Update the valueof `myVariable` to 5.5.
 - Print the value after the update.
+- Convert the variable to an integer using casting and print the new value.

 ```java
 public class Main {